Modeling longitudinal data using matrix completion: Background and related work

 Estimation of the covariance structure of processes is central to the estimation of individual trajectories. \citet{descary2016functional} propose a method where the estimate of the covariance matrix is obtained through matrix completion.

 Methods based on low-rank approximations are widely adopted and applied in practice \citep{berkey1983longitudinal, yan2017dynamic, hall2006properties, besse1986principal, yao2006penalized, greven2011longitudinal}.
-However, due to their probabilistic formulation and reliance on the distribution assumptions, these models usually need to be carefully fine-tuned for specific situations.
-This shortcoming motivates us to develop an elementary optimization framework.
+However, due to their probabilistic formulation and reliance on the distribution assumptions, these models usually need to be carefully fine-tuned for specific situations and existing implementations tend to be slow.
+This shortcoming motivates us to develop an elementary optimization framework, using existing, extensively studied, and well--optimized tools for matrix algebra.

+To illustrate this problem in an elementary setting, let us assume that the data is drawn from two distributions with equal probability taking form \eqref{eq:james-model}, but with two different means: $\mu$ and $-\mu$.
+Then, the estimated fixed effect will be close to $0$ and the zero-mean prior distribution on the latent variables will draw these variables towards $0$.